 Overview

-This is a one-year position combining clinical and research experience with our GU faculty.
+These are one-year positions combining clinical and research experience with our GU faculty.
 There are typically four full-time fellows.
 The material comprises radical prostatectomy specimens, teaching sets covering the entire spectrum of urological pathology, and an active personal consult service.
 A major role of the fellow is in participation in the research projects covering diverse subjects relating to genitourinary pathology.

 Applying